 Similarities Between Glycolysis and Gluconeogenesis

-Glucose is of course a common feature of both glycolysis and gluconeogenesis; in the first it is the reactant, or starting point, while in the latter it is the product, or end point.
+Glucose is of course a common feature of both glycolysis and gluconeogenesis.
+In the first pathway, it is the reactant, or starting point, while in the latter it is the product, or end point.
 In addition, glycolysis and gluconeogenesis both occur in the cytoplasm of cells.
 Both make use of ATP and water.

 The two pathways also have a number of other molecules in common.
 For example, pyruvate is the main "entry point" of gluconeogenesis, whereas in glycolysis it is the primary product.
 The fact that these pathways have multiple steps makes it easier for the body to control their overall rates, which tend to shift greatly throughout the day owing to different patterns of eating and exercise.